brianglass/anastasis/files/syn-sep01.md

 Faith, Hope and Love, bowed necks unto the sword.
 On the seventeenth day of the month, Faith, Hope, Love, the three sisters, they slaughtered.

-On the same day, Commemoration of the holy Martyr AgathokleÃ­a.
+On the same day, Commemoration of the holy Martyr Agathokleía.

 **Verses**
 Agathokleia bears fire on her neck,
 Dread error’s dread and haughty neck she burns.

-On the same day, Commemoration of the holy Martyrs Maximos, TheodÃ³tos and AsklepiodÃ³ti.
+On the same day, Commemoration of the holy Martyrs Maximos, Theodótos and Asklepiodóti.

 **Verses**
 For two young men and for one woman there